-Black Hawthorn (Crataegus douglasii) is a deciduous, thicket-forming shrub or small tree.
-Estimates for mature height vary widely from 20-40 feet.
+Black Hawthorn (Crataegus douglasii) is a deciduous, thicket-forming shrub or small tree that grows anywhere from 20-40 feet tall.
 It is a common plant in Oregon and Washington on both sides of the Cascades, growing in moist, well-drained soils.
 The black hawthorn is an important species for wildlife, attracting pollinators and providing protected nesting and edible fruits for birds and other small wildlife.

 - Light Requirements: Full Sun, Part Shade

 - Water Requirements: Moist (well-drained)

 - Wildlife Support: Pollinators, Hummingbirds, Birds or Mammals

 - Mature Height: 20-40ft

 - Mature Width:6-10ft